-Despite Legal Criticism, Harriet Harman Wants To Stop Rape Complainants Being Questioned On Their Sexual History
+This Is Why Harriet Harman Wants To Stop Rape Complainants Being Questioned On Their Sexual History

 "It's not a critique of the barristers, it's a critique of the culture in which they're operating in, and I hope that they will engage because it's not a great start to just dismiss out of hand the concerns that are being raised."

-The government last month published a review of more than 300 rape cases which found that in 92% of them, there was no questioning on previous sexual history.
+The government last month published a review of more than 300 rape cases, which found that in 92% of them, there was no questioning on previous sexual history.
 They said this proved there was no need for a change to the law.

-But Harman and Baird have written to the Ministry of Justice and the Attorney General to argue that the analysis was "completely flawed".
+But Harman and Baird have written to the Ministry of Justice and the attorney general to argue that the analysis was "completely flawed".

 A group of barristers are due to meet with Harman and Baird to discuss their concerns on Tuesday.